rdw-archive/RagnarokGameMechanics/README.md

+**This repository has migrated!
+It is now archived and will no longer see updates.** My work continues here: [Ragnarok Research Lab](https://github.com/RagnarokResearchLab/)

+To read the latest results of my research into Ragnarok Online's game mechanics, visit [https://ragnarokresearchlab.github.io/game-mechanics/](https://ragnarokresearchlab.github.io/game-mechanics/).

+---

 # RagnarokGameMechanics

 This repository includes the findings of my research and inquiries into the game mechanics of Gravity Co's MMORPG Ragnarok Online.